 Logistic regression mixed effects models were developed to assess which factors influence the probability of fish 1) crossing the location of the cable during their migration route, 2) being misdirected to Bay Bridge during their migration, and 3) successfully traveling through the Estuary.
 Binary response variables included Cable Cross, Misdirection, and Successful Exit.
 Possible fixed effects entered into these models included three environmental variables (cable activity as a binary on/off variable, river discharge, and temperature), two individual variables (K factor for LFC, and release location for both species), and two behavioral variables (binary variables indicating misdirection and cable location crossing, where appropriate).
 A single river discharge and temperature measure was used for each fish migration, representing the conditions observed at the Port of Chicago and Delta Outflow environmental stations during the first detection of that fish in the Bay.
-A single discharge or temperature value for each migration was considered appropriate as the median standard deviation in these environmental parameters over a five day period was small (22.59 m3/s and 0.39 °F, respectively).
-Five days is the longest average migration time through the bay for either species during periods of cable activity or nonactivity.
 Release location was included as a fixed effect because Michel et al. (2013) indicated it can influence LFC smolt transit rates through the Sacramento River Watershed.
 Random intercepts included fish identity and detection year.
 Fish identity was included as a random effect in the sturgeon models because some fish were detected during multiple migrations (e.g., repeated measures for some fish).
 Year was included as a random effect for both species as environmental conditions may vary generally between years (e.g., wet vs. dry years).

 We examined what factors influenced transit time (hr) of outbound and inbound migrations using linear mixed models with maximum likelihood estimates of parameters.
 Separate models were developed for each of the three reach locations with transit time as the response variable.
 Fixed and random effects entered into these models were the same as for the logistic regressions listed above.
 To determine if outliers played a large role in transit time model outcomes, model selection procedures were re-run after removing extreme outliers from the dataset.
 Extreme outliers were defined as transit times with values beyond three times the interquartile range.
 Details of the full model selection based on these trimmed datasets are not provided here, but for each transit time analyses, we contrast the best model results obtained with the full dataset with that of the trimmed dataset.
 However, a strong biological reason needs to be provided to use the trimmed data in place of the full dataset.
 For example, since the majority of Chinook smolts rapidly transit through the bay in a directed fashion, any unusually long transit times may represent spurious detections (e.g., from predated individuals).
 In contrast, longer transit times by some individual green sturgeon may represent biologically relevant and valuable data points in relation to responses to environmental conditions.